ST MARY'S THISTLE

 Personal experiences

+There are compelling arguments that much of the reason for the increases in cancer and allergy-based illness in our society are due to the heavy toxic load that we now carry as a collective.
 I don’t think anyone can deny that we are surrounded by more pollution and chemical additives than at any other time in history and it is clearly the liver that bears the brunt of this onslaught of toxicity.

-There are compelling arguments that much of the reason for the increases in cancer and allergy based illness in our society are due to this heavy toxic load that we now carry as a collective.
-In St Mary’s thistle we have a herb that both protects the liver from damage and at the same time helps it to regenerate itself.
+Given all this it is truly a remarkable, proven fact that in St Mary’s thistle we have a herb that both protects the liver from damage whilst at the same time helping it to regenerate itself.

 Take one heaped dessertspoon of St Mary’s thistle seeds and grind them as fine as you can in any kind of small kitchen blender.
 Mix the powdered seeds into water and drink it all down.
 The ground St Mary's seeds are not bad tasting at all, just a slightly nutty flavour.
-Doing this treatment once a day for a week can have a remarkably uplifing effect on someone that has been feeling sluggish, irritable and unwell (in the old days we would call this feeling 'liverish'

 TOP | HERBS A-Z LIST